mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     > That property holds a string of more than 64000 characters and the java compiler gives me a *constant string too long* error.
     > What can I do?

-    > This is how it looks like so far:
+    > This is what it looks like so far:

     > ![long string property macro](long_string_property_macro.png){width="600px"}

     **Option 1**: Extract into a separate file

-    Of course it would be better to not fill the java file too much and instead generate the string into a file that gets loaded at this place.
+    Of course, it would be better to not fill the java file too much and instead generate the string into a file that gets loaded at this place.

     **Option 2**: Split and join again

     The restriction only applies to the size of string literals.
 However, at runtime, it is allowed to have larger strings.
 So that we can split it into a concatenation that gets assembled at runtime then:

     * Here we use the [Guiva](https://github.com/google/guava) classes [Joiner](https://github.com/google/guava) and [Splitter](https://github.com/google/guava) from `MPS.Core/google.common.base` and `java.util.Arrays`.
-    * We use the splitter at generation time to split it into parts of maximal 50000 characters.
+    * We use the splitter at generation time to split it into parts of maximum 50000 characters.
-    * Then we map it onto an arbitrary node that has a string property, as `$LOOP$` requires a node
+    * Then we map it onto an arbitrary node that has a string property, as `$LOOP$` requires a node.
-    * In the property macro inside the loop, we simply pull that property out of the node again (the inspector of this is not visible in the screenshot)
+    * In the property macro inside the loop, we simply pull that property out of the node again (the inspector of this is not visible in the screenshot).
     * It is just a coincidence that we create nodes of the same concept and use the same property for the loop content, than for the outside context node.
 You may light-quote anything of type string here.

     ![long string improved macro](long_string_improved_macro.png)